 - Chukka/Chukker: Derived from Hindi (cakkar) and Sanskrit (cakra) words meaning “wheel” or “circle,” a chukka is one of six periods in a polo match.
 The chukka runs 7.5 minutes with a five-minute intermission between each.

 - Ponies: This seems obvious, but horses are called ponies in the game of polo.
-Known for their speed, stamina and good attitude, Argentinean Criollo horses are a popular breed for this intense sport.
-The ponies are switched out during each intermission, meaning that a standard match has at least 48 ponies.
+Known for their speed, stamina, and good attitude, Argentinean Criollo horses are a popular breed for this intense sport.
+The ponies are switched out during each intermission so a standard match has at least 48 ponies.

 - Mallet/Stick: Shaped like a sledgehammer made of wood on a long bamboo stick, this is the equipment that the rider uses to strike the ball.
-However, unlike in croquet, it is the side of the mallet, and not the heads, that is used to make contact.
+However, unlike in croquet, it is the side of the mallet (not the head) that is used to make contact.